ystouthart/ADS-Snuffelfiets-Thesis/README.md

-ADS Snuffelfiets Thesis
+Snuffelfiets Thesis Project
 ==============================
-## Mapping Air Quality using Volunteer-Generated Sensor Data
+## Data Aggregation for Spatio-Temporal Models: Predicting Volunteer-Generated PM2.5 Measurements
-Thesis Project in partial fulfilment of the Applied Data Science Master's programme at Utrecht University.
+A thesis submitted in partial fulfilment of the Applied Data Science Master's programme at Utrecht University.

 Project Organization
 ------------